Tips & Tricks for the Perfect Curry

 Sizzle your spice:

 Kick off your curry by heating whole spices in hot oil to unleash their flavour.
-Choose from cardamom, cinnamon, cloves and seeds for the perfect base to your dish.
+Choose from cardamom, cinnamon, cloves and seeds for the perfect base for your dish.
 Fresh spices are the best choice and will keep for longer in the freezer.

 Healthy choices: